 Interview tips: How to build rapport

-Written by Stephen Bauman 12 months ago.
+Written by Stephen Bauman about 1 year ago.

 “Thank you for your application.
 We were really impressed with your background and would like to invite you to an interview at our office to tell you more about the role, and to get to know you a little better.”